Woody Allen: Mia Farrow

 Allen and Mia Farrow met in 1979 and began a relationship in 1980; Farrow starred in 13 of Allen's films from 1982 to 1992.
 Throughout the relationship they lived in separate apartments on opposite sides of Central Park in Manhattan.
 Farrow had seven children when they met: three biological sons from her marriage to composer André Previn, three adopted girls (two Vietnamese and one South Korean, Soon-Yi Previn), and an adopted South Korean boy, Moses Farrow.

 In 1984, she and Allen tried to conceive a child together; Allen agreed to this on the understanding that he need not be involved in the child's care.
 When the effort failed, Farrow adopted a baby girl, Dylan Farrow, in July 1985.
 Allen was not involved in the adoption, but when Dylan arrived he assumed a parental role toward her and began spending more time in Farrow's home.
-On December 19, 1987, Farrow gave birth to their son Satchel Farrow (later known as Ronan Farrow).
+On December 19, 1987, Farrow gave birth to their son Satchel Ronan O'Sullivan Farrow.
 According to Allen, his intimate relationship with Mia Farrow ceased completely after Satchel's birth and he was asked to return her apartment key; they maintained a working relationship when they filmed a movie, and he regularly visited Moses, Dylan and Satchel, but he and Mia were only "social companions on those occasions where there'd be a dinner, an event, but after the event she'd go home and I'd go home."
 In 1991, Farrow wanted to adopt another child.
 According to a 1993 custody hearing, Allen told her he would not object to another adoption so long as she would agree to his adoption of Dylan and Moses; that adoption was finalized in December 1991.
 Eric Lax, Allen's biographer, wrote in The New York Times that Allen was "there before they [the children] wake up in the morning, he sees them during the day and he helps put them to bed at night".